 4 - 6 October 2017

 Casa Convalescencia, Barcelona, Spain

-The submitted abstracts will be reviewed by the Programme Committees during March and April 2017.
+The submitted abstracts have been reviewed by the Programme Committees during March and April 2017.

 Format of the European Transport Conference

 The Conference will be held over three days from Wednesday 4 to Friday 6 October 2017.
 Working hours will be from 0900 to 1900.
 In the evenings, optional social events and networking opportunities will be offered.

 Each day will have 3 sessions of up to 2 hours with up to 4 papers presented in each session (minimum of 10 minutes discussion on each).
 With invited key speakers giving plenary speeches on a number of the conference days.